-Peter Felten.
+Peter Felten and Leo M. Lambert.
 Relationship-Rich Education: How Human Connections Drive Success in College.
 Johns Hopkins UP, 2020.

 The solution-focused approach assumes that people are the experts of their own lives and always have resources to make their lives better.
 In that vein, we believe that learners know best what they want, what they need and the resources they already have.